kismetwireless/kismet-docs/readme/005-quickstart_compiling.md

     $ groups
     ```

-    If you are not in the `kismet` group, you should log out entirely, or reboot.
+    If you are not in the `kismet` group, you should log out and log back in, or reboot - some session and desktop managers don't reload the groups on logout, either.

 10. You're now ready to run Kismet!